 Napa County Emergency Financial Assistance (EFA) – Ongoing

-In response to a declared emergency in Napa County, we’ve launched a COVID-19 Fund to address the public health and economic impacts of the COVID-19 pandemic in our community.
+In response to a declared emergency in Napa County, they’ve launched a COVID-19 Fund to address the public health and economic impacts of the COVID-19 pandemic in the community.

 Funding Resources – National and Statewide

 Save our Stages and PPP2

 This simple overview explains the uses of and eligibility for Save our Stages funding, designed to support venues that have been closed due to the pandemic.